floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution.typ

 // Merge multiple information collectors @brito_etal_2021
 // Limitations: meta-programming, reflection, dynamic class loading

+// Decide on granularity: coarse-grained (class-level) or fine-grained (method-level) and motivate choice
+// => Class-level, because method-level is too fine-grained and leads to too many clusters

 // Version history: logical coupling, contributor coupling (@mazlami_etal_2017)

-// Git extraction algorithm (@santos_paula_2021)
+// Git extraction algorithm (see @santos_paula_2021 algorithm listing)
 //    Extract all commits from a Git repository
 //    If commit not related to files changed, return
 //    For each file changed, increment co-change matrix

+// Output of extraction: edge-weighted dependency-graph G = (V, E), where V is the set of classes and E is the set of dependencies between classes (@brito_etal_2021)
+// Consists of aggregation of call graph (structural coupling), co-change matrix (logical coupling), and co-authorship matrix (contributor coupling)
+// Add figure of weighted graph (@brito_etal_2021)

 == Decomposition

 // 1. more automated means less work for the architect
 // 2. use knowledge of experts when available
 // 3. recommendations should be specified without knowledge of source code or intensive intervention of the architect

-// Decide on granularity: coarse-grained (class-level) or fine-grained (method-level) and motivate choice
-// => Class-level, because method-level is too fine-grained and leads to too many clusters

 // Decide on top-down or bottom-up approach and motivate choice
 // Top-down: start with one big package, then progressively split up into smaller packages